 Bilateral Economic Relations

-Nigeria is the United States' largest trading partner in sub-Saharan Africa, mainly due to the high level of petroleum imports from Nigeria.
 The United States is the largest foreign investor in Nigeria, with U.S. foreign direct investment concentrated largely in the petroleum/mining and wholesale trade sectors.
-U.S. imports from Nigeria include oil, cocoa, rubber, returns, and food waste.
 U.S. exports to Nigeria include wheat, vehicles, machinery, oil, and plastic.
 Nigeria is eligible for preferential trade benefits under the African Growth and Opportunity Act (AGOA).
+U.S. imports from Nigeria include cocoa, rubber, returns, antiques and food waste.
 The United States and Nigeria have signed a bilateral trade and investment framework agreement.

 Nigeria's Membership in International Organizations

 Nigeria and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.
 Nigeria also is an observer to the Organization of American States.

 The U.S. Ambassador to Nigeria is John Entwistle; other principal embassy officials are listed in the Department's Key Officers List.